mrpappas/lab-rat/Launch/Launches/005 - DARPA R3D2.md

 mission_link: https://www.rocketlabusa.com/missions/missions-launched/darpa-r3d2/
 ---
 [[Home|🏠]]  <span style="color: LightSlateGray">></span>  <span class="no-hover">[[Launches]]</span>  <span style="color: LightSlateGray">></span>  005 - DARPA R3D2
+## Mission Summary

 >[!success] Mission Success

->[!summary]
 The DARPA R3D2 mission was Rocket Lab’s fifth mission and the company’s first launch of 2019.
->

 The mission launched the R3D2 (Radio Frequency Risk Reduction Deployment Demonstration) payload for DARPA.
 R3D2 was a prototype reflect array antenna designed to improve radio communications in small spacecraft.
->

 The R3D2 antenna, made of a tissue-thin Kapton membrane, packed tightly inside a small satellite for stowage during launch, before deploying to its full size of 2.25 meters in diameter once it reached low Earth orbit.
 By compacting a large antenna into a small satellite, the spacecraft can provide significant capability, negating the need for satellite owners to build large satellites that can only be launched as a ride-share payload on big rockets with significant price tags and lengthy delays.
->

 The 150kg R3D2 satellite lifted off on an Electron rocket from Launch Complex 1 on New Zealand’s Māhia Peninsula and was deployed to a 425kmx425km orbit at 39.5 degrees by Electron’s Kick Stage, a nimble upper stage designed to insert payloads with precise accuracy before deorbiting itself and leaving no space junk behind.

 #electron #launch #success